KritiCParikh/LearningJourney/Algorithms&Operations/Algorithms&Operations.md

 - **Top-down (Memoization):** Solving the problem recursively and caching the results.
 - **Bottom-up (Tabulation):** Solving the problem iteratively by building up from the base case.

----

 ### 4. Greedy Approach
-**Definition:** Making the best immediate choice at each step, hoping to reach the global optimal solution at the end.
+Making the best immediate choice at each step, hoping to reach the global optimal solution at the end.

 **Example:** Filling a piggy bank with coins, always choosing to put in the highest value coin that will fit, to maximize the total amount saved.